Hair Professional roles

 Employers looking to hire a Hair Professional Apprentice want someone who is extroverted and willing to learn new skills.
-This role requires communicating with clients on a daily basis, so great communication skills are key.
+This role requires communicating with clients on a daily basis, so great transferable skills are key.
 Hair and beauty salons are fast paced environments, so the right Hair Professional Apprentices must have great time management and organisation.
+Some Hair Professional Apprenticeships will start with admin and receptionist/customer service duties, which will then transfer to styling/cutting further into the apprenticeship.
+You daily duties can include:

 Talk a little about your personality and related interests, mentioning any awards or achievements.
 See if you can relate any interests to hair and beauty.
 Don’t over share information about yourself but don’t give too short an answer.

-Implement your research on the sector into your answer, for example, mentioning if you have any prior training in health and safety or the beauty/cosmetology or barbering industry along with any previous qualifications or experience.
+Implement your research on the sector into your answer.
+For example, mention if you have any prior training in health and safety, beauty/cosmetology or barbering industry along with any previous qualifications or experience.
 Explain why you are passionate about pursuing a career in this industry.

 Reflecting on an example of prioritising tasks during a heavy workload is a positive way to show competency in a role and demonstrates organisational skills.
 This question can also give an indication of how well you react in an urgent situation.